 These are the questions that we should be answering for people when we communicate about environmental initiatives.
 At Temboo, we’re starting to help our customers create Impact Scorecards — going beyond mere environmental metrics and getting to the heart of what really matters.

 Temboo Impact Scorecards

 Temboo’s no-code platform for environmental engagement helps people measure what’s happening in the air, soil, and water around them.
-However, the real contribution of our product is to reveal the practical implications of that data, and to then communicate this information to their community and beyond so that everyone involved can do better.
+However, the real contribution of our product is to reveal the practical implications of that environmental sensor data, and to then communicate this information to their community and beyond so that everyone involved can do better.
 Whether it’s fostering a happier, more engaged community, upgrading gray to green infrastructure, or driving policy change, we’re less focused on the number of data points captured through our platform, and more focused on the real-world outcomes we can help deliver.

 Impact scorecards are designed to crystalize important environmental findings into the clearest, simplest terms, and to make them shareable with different types of stakeholders, from employees, funders, and partners, to communities, students, and governments.